MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/use-the-readiness-toolkit-to-assess-application-compatibility-for-office-365-pro.md

 # Use the Readiness Toolkit to assess application compatibility for Office 365 ProPlus

+> [!IMPORTANT]
+> Office 365 ProPlus is being renamed to **Microsoft 365 Apps for enterprise**.
+To learn more about this name change, [read this blog post](https://go.microsoft.com/fwlink/p/?linkid=2120533).
+>
+> For details of when this change takes effect, and what actions admins might need to take, [read this article](name-change.md).

 The Readiness Toolkit for Office add-ins and VBA can help you identify compatibility issues with your Microsoft Visual Basic for Applications (VBA) macros and add-ins that you use with Office.
-The Readiness Toolkit includes the Readiness Report Creator, which creates an Excel report with VBA macro compatibility and add-in readiness information to help your organization assess its readiness to move to Office 365 ProPlus.
+The Readiness Toolkit includes the Readiness Report Creator, which creates an Excel report with VBA macro compatibility and add-in readiness information to help your organization assess its readiness to move to Microsoft 365 Apps.

 You can download the Readiness Toolkit for free from the [Microsoft Download Center](https://go.microsoft.com/fwlink/p/?linkid=859119).
 We recommend that you always download and use the most current version.
 The Readiness Toolkit checks if you're using the most current version when you run a report and will prompt you to download the most current version.
 You don't have to uninstall the older version of the Readiness Toolkit before installing the most current version.